Skip to content

 Here, we focus on the metric Root Mean Squared Scaled Error, ie. RMSSE.
 The detailed formula is in here.
 It is different from the Root-mean-square error RMSE in that RMSSE is based on the variation between two contiguous data points.
 So this metric is scale invariant, suitable for timeseries data.

-result graph above: the predicted intervals are about the same as the data variation over time.
+As you can see, in the result metric above, the model has RMSSE = 1.00.
+This means that, on average, the error between the prediction and the actual data is around 1.00 time the average variation of the timeseries.
+This is also seen in the result graph above: the predicted intervals are about the same as the data variation over time.
 If the predicted interval were smaller, then the prediction would be more accurate, like the plot with the airpassenger data in the second next section.
-In the Kaggle contest learderboard, the best model can reach RSSSM = 0.5
+In the Kaggle contest learderboard, the best model can reach RSSSM = 0.5.

 Click here to see the source code of the inference feature.

-Training feature: build and train your own DeepAR model¶
+Training feature: build and train your own DeepAR model

 In this section we will take you through the creation and training of our time series model — DeepAR.

-Define your probability distribution¶
+Define your probability distribution

 In timeseries package, we do not just predict the target value, but the target probability distribution.
 The parameter of the probablity distribution will be contained in the loss function.
 So this can be seen as parametric statistics.

 The benifit of using probability distribution is that it can reflect the possibility of the target value in different intervals, which is of greater significance for real production scenarios.
-Therefore, before you train any of your timing models, you need to define a probability DistributionOutput
+Therefore, before you train any of your timing models, you need to define a probability DistributionOutput for it as the predicted output.

 DistributionOutput distributionOutput = new NegativeBinomialOutput();